-Crown moulding is a decorative element that is installed where the wall meets the ceiling.
-Moulding typically comes in wood or plaster, but you can find it in other materials such as polyurethane as well.
-You've probably seen baseboard moulding or moulding around doors and windows, but crown moulding adds something extra to a room.
+Crown molding is a decorative element that is installed where the wall meets the ceiling.
+Molding typically comes in wood or plaster, but you can find it in other materials such as polyurethane as well.
+You've probably seen baseboard molding or molding around doors and windows, but crown molding adds something extra to a room.

-There is more to crown moulding than meets the eye.
-Read on to learn what crown moulding is used for, where to purchase it and more.
+There is more to crown molding than meets the eye.
+Read on to learn what crown molding is used for, where to purchase it and more.

 Crown Molding Versus Crown Moulding